 No. Please do not have the employee send original documents; copies are sufficient.

-During the verification period, should the employee submit supporting documentation to their Human Resources Division?
+During the verification period, what happens if employees submit supporting documentation to their Human Resources office?

-No. Employees should submit the documents directly to HMS.
+Employees should submit the documents directly to HMS.
+Since this is an independent verification, employers are instructed to direct all calls and inquiries to HMS, and to destroy all documentation submitted directly to their HR department.
 HMS will send employees a letter asking for supporting documentation, and will follow up with them throughout the verification process.

 What will HMS do with the employee-provided documents?